Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 What is an SEO Audit?

 SEO audit is an analysis of your website and its subpages in terms of the elements that determine its visibility in the Google search engine.
-The purpose of the audit is to find and indicate those elements that need to be changed, corrected, or removed.
-As a result, your website will have an easier way to the highest positions in Google search results.
+The purpose of the audit is to find and indicate those elements that need to be changed, corrected, or removed so that the website appears in the highest positions in Google search results.

 A properly done SEO audit gives you knowledge of your website’s performance.
-At some point, many web pages notice a stagnation or drop in traffic.
+Our clients often complains that their web pages notice a stagnation or drop in traffic.
 If you are a site owner with such issues, a timely SEO website audit will help you discover the root of the problem.

 Another thing is that site audit needs to be conducted on a regular basis, making sure that your page performs well in search engine results.
 Such an audit provides an evaluation of your website’s technical infrastructure, off-page essentials, and on-page elements to boost its search engine visibility, functionality, and user experience.